How to Invest Money Wisely

 Things to know about risk tolerance

-But, you may point out, these two hypothetical people are both going to need those $1,000 dollars.
+But, you may point out, these two hypothetical people are both going to need those £700 pounds.
 If there’s risk involved in both scenarios, who’s to say the money will be there in twenty years from now versus twenty days from now?

 Good question, if you indeed thought it!
 There’s a funny thing about stocks and risk; that risk diminishes over time.
 Very smart people have demonstrated with math — it explains that those who have the patience who hold stocks for a horizon over 10 years will most likely be rewarded with returns that offset any short-term risk.
 There are many factors that make up your risk tolerance, your investment horizon being just one.